 One of the many benefits of CBCT imaging is the low radiation dose compared to a traditional CT scan.
 Moreover, the method produces very thin slices, down to 0.16 mm.
-In hospitals, CT scans for traumas are usually performed with a slice thickness of 2 mm, and MRI scans are sometimes performed with a slice thickness of up to 5 mm.
+In hospitals, trauma CT scans are usually performed with a slice thickness of 2 mm, and MRI scans are sometimes performed with a slice thickness of up to 5 mm.